-Tuition Payment Plan (Monthly)
+Semester Tuition Installment Payment Plan (Monthly)

-Benedictine College is pleased to offer a monthly tuition installment payment plan administered each semester in partnership with TouchNet, a vendor that specializes in assisting post-secondary institutions with secure online financial options for students and families.
+Each semester, Benedictine College offers a monthly tuition installment payment plan administered in partnership with TouchNet, a vendor that specializes in assisting postsecondary institutions with secure online financial options for students and families.
 The installment payment plan is a convenient monthly-budget alternative to payment in full each semester.

-Enroll in an installment payment plan through the student's RavenZone login and that will take you directly to the TouchNet web page for the payment plan set up.
+Enroll in an installment payment plan through the student's RavenZone login and that will go directly to the TouchNet web page for the payment plan enrollment.
+Authorized Users may also enroll their student in an installment payment plan through the Authorized User link (provided separately from the student's RavenZone link), which goes directly to TouchNet.
 Additional information can be found at www.benedictine.edu on the Student Billing page, in the Payment Options document, as well as the Plan Agreement in the payment plan application process.

-Number of Payment Period Enrollment Plan ID Payments Application Fee (Begin - End) Begins Fall Only 4 \$55 August 15 - November 15 July 5 Fall Only 5 \$55 July15 - November 15 July 5 Spring Only 4 \$55 January 15 - April 15 December 1 Spring Only 5 \$55 December 15 - April 15 December 1
+Plan ID Number of Payments Application Fee Payment Period (Begin - End) Enrollment Begins Fall Only 4 \$55 August 15 - November 15 July 6 Fall Only 5 \$55 July15 - November 15 July 6 Spring Only 4 \$55 January 15 - April 15 December 1 Spring Only 5 \$55 December 15 - April 15 December 1